runemalm/OpenDDD.NET/docs/configuration.rst

 Summary
 *******

-- **Choose JSON or Fluent API** → Both provide full control over OpenDDD.NET settings.
+- **Choose JSON and/or Fluent API** → Both fully configure OpenDDD.NET.
-- **Configure persistence, messaging, and auto-registration** to match your needs.
+- **Define persistence, messaging, and auto-registration** based on your needs.
-- **Use listener groups** for scalable applications.
+- **Use listener groups** to scale applications horizontally.
+- **Follow event naming conventions** for structured messaging.